 An 8-year-old who is fascinated by maps, ancient ruins, and stories of explorers.
 This child likely enjoys collecting facts and wants to understand how the modern world was shaped by the past.

-Parents should be prepared to provide context regarding the indigenous perspective, as the book follows a traditional historical narrative.
-It is helpful to discuss the concept that history is often recorded by the victors.
+Parents should be prepared to discuss the devastating impact of the conquest on the Aztec people and culture, as the book focuses primarily on the Spanish perspective.
+It's helpful to discuss how historical accounts can be biased towards the victors and to seek out additional resources that highlight the Aztec point of view.
 A child might ask, "Why did the Spanish take their land?" or "Was it fair for the Aztecs to lose?"
 This triggers a conversation about justice, power, and historical perspective.

 A 6-year-old will be drawn to the illustrations and the concept of 'knights' vs 'warriors.'
 A 10-year-old will better grasp the political alliances and the long-term cultural consequences of the conquest.